Otus-DevOps-2019-11/lukinpvl_infra/README.md

 lukinpvl Infra repository

 # homework #6 - terraform-1
-created terraporm config for puma appliaction how to use:
+Created terraporm config for puma appliaction how to use:
 	1) execute terraform apply to deploy puma application
 	2) check it on EXTERNAL_IP:9292

 Exercise with *
-To adding additional ssh keys:
+to adding additional ssh keys:
 	ssh-keys = "appuser:${file(var.public_key_path)} appuser1:${file(var.public_key_path)} appuser2:${file(var.public_key_path)}"

-Manually added ssh keys deleted after executing the terraform apply command There is no problem on this step
+manually added ssh keys deleted after executing the terraform apply command there is no problem on this step

+Exercise with **
+created and checked load balancer for puma appplication servers group (count used)
+	terraform conf file: ./terraform/lb.tf.example

 # homework #5 - packer-base